theAdamColton/tensorset/README.md

 # tensorsequence

-tensorsequecne lets you perform operations on related sequences using a unified `TensorSequence` object.
+tensorsequence is a pytorch library that lets you perform operations on related sequences using a unified `TensorSequence` object.

-It aims to reduce the complexity of pytorch code when using sequences commonly used as inputs to transformer models:
+It aims to reduce the complexity of using multiple related sequences.
+Sequences like these are very commonly used as inputs to a transformer model:
 ```python
 import torch
 from torch import nn